Python Syntax

 else:

-Above is the typical syntax you would see for a conditional.
 Notice the conditional starts with an if statement, followed by a colon.
-The next line is indented, and then tells that if statement what to do if the if statement is True.
-If it is not True, it moves on to the elif statement. elif statements are only used after if statements, and cannot be used independently.
+The code inside of the if statement tells the code what to do if the if statement is True and must be indented.
+If the condition is not met and the if does not equal True, it moves on to the elif statement. elif statements should only used after if statements, and cannot be used independently.
 There can be any number of elif statements, but only one if statement.
 Notice this uses the same syntax as the regular if statement.
 Lastly, if neither the if nor the elif statement(s) are True, there is an else statement.
 There can also be only one else statement, though it is not required.

 Loop